FaCezar/FaCezar.github.io/aboutme.md

 ### My story

-Mostly boring with a lot of sleepless nights, but one thing i can reinforce to you; I'M NOT A DEV
+Mostly boring with a lot of sleepless nights, but one thing i can reinforce to you: I'M NOT A DEV